Javanoo/pos_web/README.md

 ## Beta 0.0.1
 As of now the application is available in beta version, very buggy and <br> user-feedback is required for improvements and the so-to-come bug fixes.
 None the less, give it a try and tell us what you think.<br>

-This beta version only has one module of the two required modules, the sales module. but soon the administrator module will be added to allow admin manage the app conveniently, as for now, use phpMyAdmin to administer the back-end, e.g. adding new products, removing and the likes.
+This beta version only has one module of the two required modules, the sales module.<br>
+but soon the administrator module will be added to allow admin manage the app conveniently,<br> as for now, use phpMyAdmin to administer the back-end, e.g. adding new products, removing and the likes.

 The sales module contains;
   1. sales page (main page/transaction page)
   2. history page (sales history)